jgab3103/Jamie-Gabriel/README.md

 I set up this repo to hold links to my study notes, projects and templates, mostly in the area of math and computer science.

+Setup:

+For Windows, there are currently issues running htm code.
+Use the Sage Docker Compose file and <code>docker-compose up</code>

-docker run -p 8888:8888 --user root -v /Users/jamiegabriel/Desktop/HTMProjects:/home jupyter/datascience-notebook
+For Mac, use docker run -p 8888:8888 --user root -v /Users/jamiegabriel/Desktop/Jamie-Gabriel/Notebooks:/home jupyter/datascience-notebook as a base image and add in htm.core compilation

+I will fix this at some point

 then jump in and update